Organized by The Association for Logic Programming

 The Prize is given for recent accomplishments and practical advances in Prolog-inspired computing, understood in a broad sense, where foundational, technological, and practical contributions are eligible with proven evidence or potential for the future development of Logic Programming.

-Previous Prize Edition Winners
+AC Prize Edition Winners

-- 2023 — Theresa Swift and Carl Andersen; for Showcasing the relevance of modern Prolog’s reasoning capabilities to contemporary imperative languages and contributing to making Prolog accessible to the wider AI community
+- Edition 2023 — Theresa Swift and Carl Andersen; for Showcasing the relevance of modern Prolog’s reasoning capabilities to contemporary imperative languages and contributing to making Prolog accessible to the wider AI community

-- 2022 — Michael Leuschel and STUPS Group; for ProB: Harnessing the Power of Prolog to Bring Formal Models and Mathematics to Life
+- Edition 2022 — Michael Leuschel and STUPS Group; for ProB: Harnessing the Power of Prolog to Bring Formal Models and Mathematics to Life